Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 There is little the owner can do to prevent further CVAs, but being vigilant of the pet and taking them to the vet the instant they notice potential signs of a stroke will help.

 Only a handful of studies have been done into the long-term survival rate of dogs that suffer a CVA.
-Partly this is due to a lack of dogs being diagnosed with the condition.
+This is partly due to a lack of dogs being diagnosed with the condition.

 A study published in 2012 looked at 22 dogs that had been diagnosed by MRI with ischaemic strokes.